Titantek/ada-outlier-datastory/index.md

 <iframe src="/ada-outlier-datastory/assets/img/links_categories.html" width="900px" height="600px" alt='links_categories'></iframe>

 Wow, lots of information on this plot!
 First, the diagonal, i.e. links staying in the same category has bigger values compared to the lines or columns in general.
 Then, we can observe that the brighter columns are the ones from science, geography and countries.
 For science and geography, it makes sense as these are the most represented categories as we have seen previously.
 On the other hand, it seems very easy to reach articles about countries: there are more than twice of links pointing to countries as links going out from countries.
 It seems logical as for many concepts, the place of invention discovery or birth is mentioned, including the country.
 Science articles are the ones linking out the least to other categories, with only 41% of links going elsewhere than in science articles.
-With these data in mind, are there categories of articles harder to guess for players?
+With these data in mind, are there categories of articles that are harder to guess?

 To answer this question, we can investigate the categories of starting articles and target articles of the players.